kaneshirokelli/feedr/Classes/05-objects-and-json/readme.md

 - Execute functions and understand scope
 - Use control flow to manage the flow of information in our programs

->Note: Last class, we worked on creating and returning values from functions, global and local scopes!
-Check with students to make sure that everyone is comfortable with the materials covered in the last class.

 ---
 <a name = "opening"></a>